Peterson encourages interested Ohioans to apply for legislative fellowship at Statehouse

-"This one-of-a-kind fellowship offers unique insight into the day-to-day operations of the General Assembly," Peterson said in a news release.
+"This one-of-a-kind fellowship offers unique insight into the day-to-day operations of the General Assembly," said State Sen. Bob Peterson (R-Washington Court House).
 "With many notable alumni, the prestigious LSC fellowship is a wonderful opportunity for young people interested in public service careers."

 Fellows receive full state of Ohio employee benefits and are paid $33,800 per year, with the opportunity to earn a $2,000 bonus based on length of service in the program.